schnellerhase/feedback-vertex-set/README.md

 > Given a directed Graph $G=(V,E)$ one aims to find a *minimal* vertex set $FVS(G) \subset V$ such that $G \setminus FVS(V)$ is acyclic.

-Note that this is not the most general form of the feedback vertex set, as no weights on edges are assumend (and currently not supported).
-This case fits in the more general setting by the special choice of uniform weights of all edges, i.e. $w(e) = 1 \ \forall e \in E $.
+Note that this is not the most general form of the feedback vertex set problem, as no weights on edges are assumend (and currently not supported).
+This case fits in the more general setting by the special choice of uniform weights on all edges, i.e. $w(e) = 1 \ \forall e \in E $.

 ## Build

 The project is build using `cmake`.
-The usage of the build tool [ninja](https://ninja-build.org/) is supported (and encouraged).
+The usage of the build tool [`ninja`](https://ninja-build.org/) is supported (and encouraged).
 To build the project run
 ```
 cmake . && make
 ```